jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 As the one who responded initially to the OP, I say bravo!
 And to which I can only add that the objects associated with the document, including those in associated sheets, should be released when the document is closed.
 If objects are added to those sheets programmatically, there is probably an appropriate place to release them, as when the sheet is closed.

 This is quite simple if the panel on which the sheet is based is a top level object in the document nib.
-The nib's General/FilesOwner has an outlet to the panel, and can, if necessary, create objects for it programmatically, can it not?
+The nib's FilesOwner has an outlet to the panel, and can, if necessary, create objects for it programmatically, can it not?
 And release them in the dealloc method or when the sheet is closed?

 To amplify the "simple" question initially posed by the OP, note that it specifies that the *nib* for this sheet is explicitly loaded, ostensibly to present the sheet.
 I am only saying that this is not the way that I would choose to try to do this.
-I think I would only use General/NSBundle to load a nib on a one time basis in a non-document-based app.
-But I suppose there are ways to get rid of the objects created in this manner, for example by having outlets to EACH of them from that nib's General/FilesOwner, and releasing them individually at an appropriate time (and needing to check then if they are not nil).
+I think I would only use NSBundle to load a nib on a one time basis in a non-document-based app.
+But I suppose there are ways to get rid of the objects created in this manner, for example by having outlets to EACH of them from that nib's FilesOwner, and releasing them individually at an appropriate time (and needing to check then if they are not nil).

 ----
 Problem solved!
 Indeed, one of the top-level objects wasn't released.

 Once I do that, all objects are released and I have of course no more leaks.
-And yes, I do use [ General/NSApp beginSheet ], no I don't think that my way is the only way but I want to understand what is happening in this case and why.
+And yes, I do use [ NSApp beginSheet ], no I don't think that my way is the only way but I want to understand what is happening in this case and why.

 Thanks for your replies, my questions are answered.
 I have a much better view on this whole nib and memory stuff now.